The High School years are filled with traditional days of celebration, especially in the fall semester of High School here in North Texas.

 Inviting a date to HOCO has become a big deal.
 Check out Pinterest for a million ideas on a HOCO proposal, this can be as simple as some donuts but often involves a sign with a written invitation.

-The giving of a homecoming mum started way back with just a boy giving a chrysanthemum to a girl, but it has now transformed into a gigantic corsage over the years.
+The giving of mums for homecoming in Texas started way back with just a boy giving a chrysanthemum to a girl, but it has now transformed into a gigantic corsage over the years.

 Usually, the “giving of the mum” is a photo op that parents love to share on Social Media!